mageplaza/magento-2-delete-orders/README.md

 - The module supports multi stores
 - Multiple languages are supported
 - It’s easy to customize
-- Mageplaza provides a well-documented user guide for Delete Orders extension
+- Mageplaza provides a well-documented user guide for Magento 2 Delete Orders extension

 **People also search:**
 - magento 2 delete order